4paradigm/OpenMLDB/docs/en/conf.md

 --endpoint=127.0.0.1:8080
 # role cannot be changed
 --role=apiserver
-# If the deployed openmldb is a stand-alone version, you need to specify the address of the nameserver
+# If the deployed openmldb is a standalone version, you need to specify the address of the nameserver
 --nameserver=127.0.0.1:6527
 # If the deployed openmldb is a cluster version, you need to specify the zk address and the cluster zk node directory
 #--zk_cluster=127.0.0.1:7181